pattonsgirl/CEG2350/Labs/Lab11/README.md

 ## Submission

-1. Verify that your GitHub repo has a `BonusLab` folder with at minimum:
+1. Verify that your GitHub repo has a `Lab11` folder with at minimum:

-   - `BonusLab.md`
+   - `Lab11.md`

-2. In the Pilot Dropbox, paste the URL to the `BonusLab` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `Lab11` folder in your GitHub repo
-   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/BonusLab
+   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab11

 ## Rubric

 - Part 1 - 2 pts (1 pt each)
 - Part 2 - 4 pts (1 pt each)
+- Part 3 - 7 pts (1 pt each)
-- Part 3 - 6 pts (1 pt each)
+- Part 4 - 6 pts (1 pt each)